 TRY IT OUT!

-For those who wish to delve more deeply into the teachings, we offer the Foundation Program (FP) on Sunday afternoons.
-Anyone interested in trying out the program may attend two consecutive classes, before deciding whether or not to join the ongoing study class.
+For those who wish to delve more deeply into the teachings, anyone interested in trying out the program may attend two consecutive classes, before deciding whether or not to join the ongoing study class.

 ABOUT THIS BOOK

 How To Understand The Mind – The Nature and Power of the Mind By Geshe Kelsang Gyatso

 Fundamental to the entire Buddhist way of life is the teaching that everything depends upon the mind.
 The world we experience is the result of our karma, or actions, and all our actions of body, speech, and mind originate in the mind.
 To change our world we have to start by changing our mind, and this depends upon first gaining an thorough understanding of the mind and how it works.
 In Understanding the Mind, Geshe Kelsang provides a comprehensive explanation of the different types of mind and functions of mind.